jharwell/rcppsw/README.md

  - Miscellaneous other things as kmeans clustering, multithreading/multiprocessing management tools.

-For full details, clone the repo and build the documentation via:

-    make documentation

-from your build directory.

 ## Basic Setup

 Before starting, you will need a recent version of the following programs: